 View the projected schedule (updated Jan.
 16) for construction on each of the Transitway stations, subject to winter weather and unforeseen site conditions.

-The project team is holding informational meetings in the project area to share information about construction.
+The project team is holding meetings in the project area to share construction information.
 Previous and upcoming meetings are listed below:

 - Jan.
 13, 2015 at Crystal Park Condominium